smart-data-models/dataModel.Transportation/FleetVehicleOperation/doc/spec_IT.md

       x-ngsi:
         type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item.
       type: string
       x-ngsi:
         type: Property